Watson-Personal-Assistant/developer/_content/knowledge/about-tutorial.md

 ---
-title: The Knowledge and Reasoning tutorial
+title: The Knowledge and Reasoning (alpha) tutorial
 weight: 10
 ---

-In the following tutorial, you will go through the creation of a simple home security scenario using the Knowledge and Reasoning components.
+In the following tutorial, you will go through the creation of a simple home security scenario using the Knowledge and Reasoning (alpha) components.

 In this scenario, the user would like to be notified if their house's entrance door is opened while he/she is away.